How to Retire Oracle E-Business Suite | Inoapps Cloud Services

 By Dermot Murray, Inoapps VP of Technology And Drew Edgar, Inoapps Head of Products

 Even as Oracle invests heavily in Oracle Cloud Applications, thousands of longstanding customers remain on Oracle E-Business Suite (EBS).
-As we think of our interactions with these organizations, they typically fall into three camps.
+As we think of our interactions with these organisations, they typically fall into three camps.

 - Already Moved: We have already helped many of our customers migrate onto Oracle Cloud Applications to take advantage of the new capabilities that are available in that platform.
-And of course there will inevitably be some organizations that have moved to other products and platforms as well during that time.
+And of course there will inevitably be some organisations that have moved to other products and platforms as well during that time.

 Staying Put: Other companies may stay on the application into the foreseeable future.
-Oracle is not forsaking customers who rely on this product - Oracle's Applications Unlimited strategy means that support will extend at least through 2032 and shows their commitment to supporting organizations’ investment in Oracle EBS.
+Oracle is not forsaking customers who rely on this product - Oracle's Applications Unlimited strategy means that support will extend at least through 2032 and shows their commitment to supporting organisations’ investment in Oracle EBS.

 Decisions to be made